apache/cordova-coho/docs/processing-pull-requests.md

 ## Step 3: Merge the change
 Run the following as an exemplary way to merge to master:

+    # Pro Tip: coho list-pulls will generate the following commands for copy&paste
     git pull https://github.com/GitHubUser/cordova-FOO BRANCH
     git rebase origin/MASTER_OR_DEV -i